mandeepkaurdev/02-unit/README.md

 # CSS Grid and DOM Fundamentals

 ## Part 1: Portfolio

-This week's is about mastering CSS grid.
-Mastery comes from many hours of practice and this homework is about just that!
+Mastering CSS grid.
+Mastery comes from many hours of practice and this project is about just that!

-Start by completing your portfolio website from last week.
-Use CSS grid to make responsive layout.
+Started by completing my portfolio website from last week.
+Used CSS grid to make responsive layout.

   ---

   ## Part 2: DOM Fundamentals

+  ## Instructions

   Read the following article: [https://www.digitalocean.com/community/tutorials/introduction-to-the-dom](https://www.digitalocean.com/community/tutorials/introduction-to-the-dom)